arghasen/CompetitiveProgramming/README.md

 # CompetitiveProgramming
 A resource for competitive programming.
-Learn and help others lear
+Learn and help others learn.